coffee-hours/coffeehours.github.io/README.md

 ## Organization

-The source materials consist of MyST markdown files (.md) which are built into a webpage using [Jupyter Book][book].
+The source materials consist of MyST markdown files (.md) which are built into a webpage using [Ablog](https://ablog.readthedocs.io/en/latest/)

+Files the /posts folder will get turned into blog post.

+index.md is the landing page

 ## Contribute